-The BHSJCHA currently has 72.7 Full-Time Equivalent (FTE) positions organized as shown on Exhibit 2C-3 (Agency Staffing Plan).
+The BHSJCHA currently has 70.6 Full-Time Equivalent (FTE) positions organized as shown on Exhibit 2B-3 (Agency Staffing Plan).
+The agency has 60 Full-Time Staff and 17 Part-Time or seasonal staff.

-D. Audit Findings
+C. Audit Findings

 The Agency has had no audit findings in the past three years.
-This is reflected in the Audit reports in Exhibits 2D-1, 2D-2, & 2D-3.
+This is reflected in the Audit reports in Exhibits 2C-1, 2C-2, & 2C-3.

-E. Information Technology
+D. Information Technology

 The Branch-Hillsdale-St. Joseph Community Health Agency maintains two full-time staff to assure the ability and technical capacity to store, access, and distribute current public health information.
 BHSJCHA utilizes cloud-based software platforms to assure access, privacy, and security concerns.
-The major cloud-based software in use are: Abila's MIP for finance, CHAMP Nightingale Notes for Clinical Services, and HealthSpace for Environmental services.
+The major cloud-based software in use are: Abila's MIP for finance, CHAMP Nightingale Notes for Clinical Services, and Hedgehog for Environmental services.
 BHSJ also participates and utilizes the HAN, MCIR, and MDSS systems.
 The Agency is still in the process of digitizing its records, which are stored using Docuphase.

 In addition to the cloud-based software, BHSJCHA maintains a robust information technology infrastructure.
-This technology includes servers, firewalls, internet access, video conferencing capabilities, phone systems, fax lines, and a host of other programs and systems that are utilized to ensure BHSJCHA can provide public health services.
+This technology includes servers, firewalls, internet access, video conferencing capabilities, phone systems, and a host of other programs and systems that are utilized to ensure BHSJCHA can provide public health services.

 BHSJCHA communicates critical health alert information to the public, community partners, and local media outlets.
 Public health information is disseminated via email lists and the internet via the State of Michigan's Health Alert Network (MiHAN).
-Other important information is distributed by website postings (www.bhsj.org), social media (Facebook, and Instagram), phone, and press releases.
+Other important information is distributed by website postings (www.bhsj.org), social media (FaceBook, Instagram, YouTube, NextDoor, Hulu, and Spotify), phone, and press releases.
 This multi-distribution approach enables BHSJCHA to distribute both critical and noncritical information regarding public health in an accurate, timely fashion.